James Hadley Chase: Writing background

 After Chase left home at the age of 18, he worked in sales, primarily focusing on books and literature.
-He sold children's encyclopaedias, while also working in a bookshop.
+He sold children's encyclopaedias as well as working in a bookshop.
 He also served as an executive for a book wholesaler, before turning to a writing career that produced more than 90 mystery books.
 His interests included photography, of a professional standard, reading, and listening to classical music and opera.
 As a form of relaxation between novels, he put together highly complicated and sophisticated Meccano models.

 Prohibition and the ensuing Great Depression in the US (1929–39) had given rise to the Chicago gangster culture prior to World War II.
 This, combined with Chase's book trade experience, convinced him that there was a big demand for gangster stories.
 After reading James M. Cain's novel The Postman Always Rings Twice (1934), and having read about the American gangster Ma Barker and her sons, and with the help of maps and a slang dictionary, he wrote No Orchids for Miss Blandish in his spare time, he claimed over a period of six weekends, though his papers suggest it took longer.
 The book achieved remarkable notoriety and became one of the best-selling books of the decade.
 It was the subject of the 1944 essay "Raffles and Miss Blandish" by George Orwell.
 Chase and Robert Nesbitt adapted it to a stage play of the same name which ran in London's West End to good reviews.
 The 1948 film adaptation was widely denounced as salacious due to the film's portrayal of violence and sexuality.
 Robert Aldrich did a remake, The Grissom Gang, in 1971.

-During the war, Raymond edited the RAF's official magazine and from that period comes Chase's short story "The Mirror in Room 22", in which he tried his hand outside the crime genre.
+During the war, Raymond edited the Royal Air Force Journal, the RAF's official magazine and from that period comes Chase's short story "The Mirror in Room 22", in which he tried his hand outside the crime genre.
 It was set in an old house, occupied by officers of a squadron.
 The owner of the house had committed suicide in his bedroom, and the last two occupants of the room had been found with a razor in their hands and their throats cut.
 The Wing Commander tells that when he started to shave before the mirror, he found another face in it.
 The apparition drew the razor across his throat.
 The Wing Commander says, "I use a safety razor, otherwise, I might have met with a serious accident – especially if I had been using an old-fashioned cut-throat."
 The story was published under the author's real name, Rene Raymond, in the anthology of RAF writings Slipstream in 1946.
+In later collections, the story began to be published with his better known pseudonym James Hadley Chase.